Murray Hill Neighborhood Review - Manhattan Moving Guide

 FUN FACT: The hill in “Murray Hill” was deliberately flattened as part of a work relief program designed to keep dockers employed during the 1808 embargo that closed New York harbor.
 Between 20 and 30 feet were taken off the summit and used for fill, all shoveled by hand.

-Celebrities that lives in Murray Hill neighborhood:
+What Celebrities Live in Murray Hill

 |Stone Phillips||TV reporter and correspondent|